layoutBox/PinLayout/README.md

 * An example of UITableView with variable height cells.
 * The [example](#intro_usage_example) presented priviously in this README.
 * Example showing a form
-* Example showing relative positionning.
+* Example showing relative positioning.
 * ...

 <p align="center">